thuytrinht4/disaster-response-pipeline/README.md

 A Python script, `run.py` file is written for flask web app deployment

 + Modify file paths for database and model as needed
 + Add data visualizations using Plotly in the web app.
-+ Wrap the webapp and deploy into Heroku server.

 # Project Structure